ArmanSingh1994/Fall2019/unit10.md

 -   Set a border with the color "red", around elements with a "title" attribute containing the word "red".
 -   Set a border with the color "red", around elements with a "title" attribute ending with the word "flower" (not flowers).
 -   Set a border with the color "red", around elements with a "title" attribute containing the value "flow".

+ #### C. Explore [http://bajcar.dev.fast.sheridanc.on.ca/web10049/gridCards09_forms.html](http://bajcar.dev.fast.sheridanc.on.ca/web10049/gridCards09_forms.html).
+Create your own local version of each example in directory `C:\public_html\syst10049\css_practice`, choosing an appropriate name.
+Explore the css rules and add your own observations, discoveries, and explanations as comments.

 ## Keep reading, exploring and cross-referencing